lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 ## Why restore v1

 For those who don't know: SCP: Dystopia used to be a relatively big addon with many features.
-**But the core parts of it has been destroyed by Minecraft updates.**
+**But the core parts of it have been destroyed by Minecraft updates.**

-And I want to recreate the once-worked SCP: Dystopia.
+And I want to recreate the once-working SCP: Dystopia.

 ## Why I struggled in the past